danadalis/LEMH-Server/README.md

-## **LEMH Server on Ubuntu 14.04 Trusty**
+## **LEMH Server on Ubuntu 15.04 Vivid*
-### Nginx, HHVM, MariaDB 10, FastCGI Cache, and CloudFlare SSL w/Self-Signed Cert
+### Nginx, HHVM, MariaDB 10, FastCGI Cache, HTTP2 support, and CloudFlare SSL w/Self-Signed Cert

 We're going to walk through a basic LEMH stack install, which will be powering a RamNode VPS for hosting WordPress sites.
-As you might have been hearing as of late, Nginx, HHVM, and MariaDB make WordPress faster than using any combination of Apache, PHP 5.6, or MySQL.
+As you might have been hearing as of late, Nginx, HHVM, and MariaDB make WordPress faster than you could using any combination of Apache, PHP 5.6, or MySQL.
 So we're going to utilize the easiest methods of getting a config like this working.
 In addition we'll also include FastCGI Cache, a rather unique method of file caching which is built right into Nginx.
 By using FastCGI Cache, we're bypassing the more resource intensive solutions based off PHP and WordPress like W3 Total Cache or WP Super Cache.
+Finally, we'll be self-signing an SSL certificate since we're going to be using a free SSL certificate issued by CloudFlare.

-*Please Note: We're building this off a RamNode VPS using their Ubuntu 14.04 Trusty 64-bit Minimal image with 512MB RAM.
+*Please Note: We're building this off a RamNode VPS using their Ubuntu 15.04 Vivid 64-bit image with 512MB RAM.
 Your mileage may vary depending on your chosen host.*

 ----------
 ### **Basics**
 ##### **Initial setup**
 ```
-passwd
 apt-get update && apt-get upgrade -y && apt-get dist-upgrade -y
-apt-get install sudo nano wget curl build-essential zlib1g-dev libpcre3 libpcre3-dev software-properties-common -y
+apt-get install autotools-dev build-essential checkinstall curl debhelper dh-systemd libbz2-dev libexpat-dev  libgd2-noxpm-dev libgd2-xpm-dev libgeoip-dev libgeoip-dev libluajit-5.1-dev libmhash-dev libpam0g-dev libpcre3 libpcre3-dev libpcrecpp0 libperl-dev libssl-dev libxslt-dev libxslt1-dev nano openssl po-debconf software-properties-common sudo tar unzip wget zlib1g zlib1g-dbg zlib1g-dev -y
 sudo locale-gen en_US.UTF-8
 export LANG=en_US.UTF-8
 ```